Seth-Miller/12c-rac-docker/README.md

 # Oracle installation files
 Download the Oracle 12c Grid Infrastructure and Database installation files and unzip them in a directory on the host.
 The directory will be mounted as a volume in the RAC node containers for installation.
 The host directory used in this example is `/oracledata/stage`.
+Once unzipped, there should be a `grid` and `database` folder in `/oracledata/stage`.

 # Networks

 The BIND, DHCPD, and RAC containers communicate over a 10.10.10.0/24 network.
 This is known within the cluster as the public network.

+Create the public virtual network.
 ```
 docker network create --subnet=10.10.10.0/24 pub
 ```

 The 11.11.11.0/24 network is known within the cluster as the private network.
 This will be used as the cluster interconnect.
 DHCPD will also serve IP addresses on this network.

+Create the private virtual network.
 ```
-docker network create --subnet=11.11.11.0/24 pub
+docker network create --subnet=11.11.11.0/24 priv
 ```